hlefebvr/idol/docs/tutorials/mixed-integer-programming/dantzig-wolfe/strong-branching.rst

     model.optimize();

-Pretty easy no?

-But wait!
-Here, we only implemented Full Strong Branching which, as we saw, is not computationally convenient...
+Beware that here, we only implemented Full Strong Branching which, as we saw, is not computationally convenient...
-Let's see how to implemented Restricted Strong Branching!
+Let's see how to implemented Restricted Strong Branching.

 Restricted Strong Branching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^